vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 1. Delete the Azure resources that you created during the lab.

-    If you have one or more Azure resource groups dedicated to this lab, it is recommended that you delete them before exiting the lab environment.
+    You may have two Azure resource groups dedicated to this lab (rg-az220 and rg-az220vm).
+It is recommended that you delete these resource groups before exiting the lab environment.

-    > **Note**: Resources that your created during this lab include an associated fee.
+    > **Note**: Some of the resources that your created during this lab include associated fees.
 If you are using your own Azure account, be sure to clean up your resources to minimize any charges.